-The James G. Cooper Early Professional Award recognizes early-career ornithological researchers for their outstanding contributions in any field of ornithology.
-It consists of a certificate, $500 honorarium, and a travel stipend of up to $1000 and gratis registration to attend the annual meeting.
+The AOS James G. Cooper Early Professional Award recognizes early-career researchers for their outstanding contributions in any field of ornithology.
+It consists of a certificate, $1,500 honorarium, gratis registration to attend the annual meeting.
 Awardees are also invited to give a plenary at the annual meeting.
 The award is named in honor of James G. Cooper, a pioneering naturalist and ornithologist in the western regions of North America.

 - Be a current member of AOS.